Back to Writing

 Hey this is Isaac,

-Welcome to my new weekly newsletter format.
-Each week, we explore one build, one lesson, and one refactor.
-Only practical ideas to help you build better.
-This week I jumped from untangling a messy Stripe integration to light creativity generating an AI promo video.
+This week I jumped from untangling a messy Stripe integration to generating an AI promo video.
 The mental whiplash is real.

 The Build: Directing an AI to Make a Promo Video